BBALU1660/EcoHarmony-HSD/README.md

-# EcoHarmony-HTD
+# EcoHarmony-HSD
-Introducing an advanced transformer model for detecting hate speech and offensive language across all languages.
-This model analyzes text data, identifying harmful language to promote safer online spaces.
-Its versatility ensures global effectiveness, fostering toxic-free environments and spreading positivity.
+Unlock the potential of our advanced transformer model with text and voice recognition, designed for detecting hate and offensive speech.
+This cutting-edge tool analyzes both written and spoken language, effectively identifying harmful content.
+With its robust capabilities, our model offers a comprehensive solution for promoting safer online environments.

-This project provides a hate speech detection tool using Streamlit, leveraging machine learning models trained to identify hate speech in text.

 ## Setup Instructions